 Little Joe shook his head yes and then he began to cry loudly.
 “I’m so sorry Uncle Joe.”
 Just then Mama came walking up to Little Joe.
 There was fear in Mama’s eyes.
 Little Joe whimpered, “I almost got killed, Mama !”

 Uncle Joe’s face got serious and that far away look washed over him.
 “Well, Wee Man, ever since the beginning of time people have had a problem with rules.
 Every person wants to do things their own way, nobody really wants to obey the rules.
-It’s only when we understand that God gave us rules to protect us not to hurt us that we begin to see why we must obey the rules.”
+It’s only when we understand that God gave us rules to protect us, not hurt us, that we begin to see why we must obey the rules.”

 Mama’s face softened and the corners of her mouth turned up as her eyes twinkled.
 “Yes, Wee man, I do forgive you.”
-Mama wrapped her arms around Little Joe, picked him up and twirled him around two times.
+Mama wrapped her arms around Little Joe as she picked him up and twirled him around two times.
 Little Joe loved his Mama and he was so sorry he disobeyed and frightened her.

-Little Joe understood that the rules in the Summerfield family must be obeyed.
-If a rule was broken, there was alway a consequence.
+Little Joe was beginning to understand why Mama and Papa said the rules in the Summerfield family must be obeyed.
+If a rule is broken, there is alway a consequence.
 “Mama, what is my consequence?” asked Little Joe.